 A job's project attribute specifies the job's project.
-See "project" on page 344 of the PBS Professional Reference Guide.
+See "project" on page 342 of the PBS Professional Reference Guide.
 You can set the job's project attribute in the following ways:

-- At submission:

-- Using qsub -P <project name>

-- Via #PBS project=<project name>

-- After submission, via galter -P <project name>; see "galter" on page 128 of the PBS Professional Reference Guide
+- At submission using qsub -P project name> - After submission, via qalter -P project name>; see "qalter" on page 130 of the PBS Professional Reference Guide